-Marceline arrives at the Humboldt County Inn, and falls hard for the concierge. (return to page 1)
+Marceline arrives at the Humboldt County Inn, and falls hard for the concierge. (return to home page.)

 "...Marceline flipped the switch to lower her roof, latched it to the windshield, raised the windows, locked the car and set the alarm with her key fob.
 As she slung her handbag over her shoulder and walked along the inn's parking lot sidewalk.